top of page

 Dots & Spacings

-Throughout the arena there are lines of evenly placed and repeating bright sand dots and spacings.
+Throughout the arena, there are lines of evenly placed and repeating bright sand dots and spacings.
 Bright dots and spacings work together as patterns, think of them as partners.
 The bright dot pattern is the easiest to see within the arena grid.

 The bright dot and spacing pattern are used to create markers, crosshair markers, common sand lines, metered circle markers, as well as metered sand lines.